top of page

 EXTENDED VERSION

 I then spent the next decade juggling parenthood and researching/writing my second book.
 When the finished manuscript struggled to find a home, I made the decision to release it independently in 2018.
 Evolving from the 2008 financial crisis, Lagging Indicators centers on Mia Lewis, the only Black female executive at a boutique investment firm.
 She is devoted to her career until one false move ushers her spectacular downfall, leaving her disgraced and broke.
 The novel follows Mia’s journey as she fights to rebuild her reputation and reclaim her identity.
-It is also a tale of love and choices—as timely as ever considering the challenges women face to “have it all.”
+It is also a tale of love and choices—as timely as ever, considering the challenges women face to “have it all.”

 Thanks to marketing on social media and word of mouth, Lagging Indicators gained an audience in Sweden and the United States.
 As a result, I met an editor at Norstedts who asked me if I could write a book that is set in Sweden.
-I accepted the creative challenge and submitted a manuscript about a single mother and her daughter who live on a fictional island in the Swedish archipelago, imagining a scenario where their lives intersect with a sophisticated family from New York City.
+I accepted the creative challenge and submitted a manuscript about a Swedish single mother and her bi-racial daughter who live on a fictional island in the Stockholm archipelago, imagining a scenario where their lives intersect with a sophisticated family from New York City.
 Drawing upon my observations from both cultures, I explore the themes of mother/daughter relationships, family secrets, race, class, and the universal emotion of feeling like an outsider.
-To my absolute delight, Norstedts liked the story, and a Swedish translation of Sommaren på Nornö will be published on June 3rd, 2021.
+To my absolute delight, Norstedts liked the story, and a Swedish translation of Sommaren på Nornö was published on June 3rd, 2021.

 Stockholm is a great city to live in—small and family-friendly with just the right amount of edginess.
 The restaurant scene is eclectic, the cultural life vibrant; Swedes are very curious about new things.
 Traveling is a constant source of knowledge and inspiration, but I dislike packing and airports.
 My top countries to visit are Italy and France.
 I have a weakness for Italian red wine and pasta Bolognese.
 I am also a huge fan of French style and admire the richness of the language.
 Since my parents were born and raised in Haiti, my first words were in French.
 While I love fashion, my number one outfit is wearing comfy sweatpants and a fleece jacket (with sleeves, NEVER a vest!).
-Even better if I can stay home all day and write 😊.
+Even better if I could stay home all day and write 😊.

 I am immensely grateful for the chance to follow my writing dream.
-It has given me enormous fulfillment and probably equal amounts of pain dealing with writer’s block!
-But with each book, I learn more and more about language, showing not telling 😉, and crafting an engaging narrative.
-I have many more stories to tell and hope you will join me on this journey.
+Although writing can be difficult, I love the challenge of searching for that perfect word and making a jumbled sentence sound more coherent.
+It has given me enormous fulfillment and probably equal amounts of pain dealing with writer's block, edits, and rejections!
+Yet, I can't stop.
+With each book, I learn more and more about language and crafting an engaging narrative.
+I have many more stories to tell, and hope you will join me on this journey.
 Thank you!

 jennifer 2021_0297.JPG